Here is a list of organizations that First Nations, Inuit, and Metis people may find beneficial.

 North Superior Workforce Planning Board - The CID is a free resource to access socio-economic and demographic data.

 Goodminds.com: First Nations, Inuit, and Metis Educational Resources - Educational Resources for Native American Studies, First Nations Studies, Indigenous Studies, and Aboriginal Studies.
 View our on-line catalogue of Aboriginal and Native American Educational Resources for schools, libraries, and the general public, for grades K to Post Secondary.

 Negahneewin College- Negahneewin Student Services is here to help you transition to College life at Confederation College in Thunder Bay, Ontario.

-Aboriginal Affairs and Northern Development Canada - AANDC is one of the federal government departments responsible for meeting the Government of Canada's obligations and commitments to First Nations, Inuit and Métis, and for fulfilling the federal government's constitutional responsibilities in the North.
+Indigenous and Northern Affairs Canada - INAC is one of the federal government departments responsible for meeting the Government of Canada's obligations and commitments to First Nations, Inuit and Métis, and for fulfilling the federal government's constitutional responsibilities in the North.

 Canada's Digital Collections - This Government of Canada archived website for Canada's digital collections provides a hyperlink to First Peoples Digital Collection.

 Canadian Heritage - Use the A-Z index at this Heritage Canada site to find links to Aboriginal programs and initiatives.

 Congress of Aboriginal Peoples - This site offers resources and links representing the rights and interests of off-reserve Aboriginal people in Canada.

 Indian Affairs Annual Reports (1864-1990) - Through a cooperative effort between the National Library of Canada and the Department of Indian Affairs and Northern Development, the full text of these annual reports is now available on the Web.
 This site can be browsed either by year or keyword.

 Indigenous People - Services and Information - Services for Aboriginal Peoples.